pcmichaud/micro/source/cons_en.rst

 .. math:: V_I(p_X,p_Y,I) =  \lambda

 The marginal utility of income in a static consumer choice problem is the Lagrange multiplier.
-An important mathetimatical note: the result above where the two terms involving the FOC cancel out is due to a well-known theorem in constrained optimization: the envelop theorem.
+An important mathematical note: the result above where the two terms involving the FOC cancel out is due to a well-known theorem in constrained optimization: the envelope theorem.
 We will refer to it a few times.
-In words, it states that when evaluating the derivative of the objective function at the optimum with respect to one of the exogeneous variables (say a price or income), one does not need to look at re-optimization (the fact that the optimal decisions change).
-Only the enveloppe matters: how the function changes directly as a function of the exogeneous variables.
-The logic is simple: Given a derivative looks at a very small change, the induced change to the optimal solution has an effect on the objective function that is small and zero by the FOC.
+In words, it states that when evaluating the derivative of the objective function at the optimum with respect to one of the exogenous variables (say a price or income), one does not need to look at re-optimization (the fact that the optimal decisions change).
+Only the envelope matters: how the function changes directly as a function of the exogenous variables.
+The logic is simple: Given a derivative look at a very small change, the induced change to the optimal solution has an effect on the objective function that is small and zero by the FOC.
 This only works for small changes.

 Roy Identity
 ++++++++++++